pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

 The build backends are all solving the "build a wheel from Python code" problem, but with different user experiences tacked onto them.
 Building multiple tools that solve the same problem is duplicated effort.

-Part of the problem here is that these tools (with the exception of PDM) are not built with interoperability in their design, and these tools have basically little to no incentive to take on the complexities of providing interoperability.
+Part of the problem here is that these tools (except for PDM) are not built with interoperability in their design, and these tools have basically little to no incentive to take on the complexities of providing interoperability.

-Flit can only be used with flit_core, and `flit build` doesn't build the same artifacts as `python -m build` would.
+Flit can only be used with flit_core, and `flit build` doesn't build the same artefacts as `python -m build` would.

 Hatch is tied to hatchling, and ["it would be an extraordinary amount of effort"][hatchling-coupling] to support using a different build-backend for your project when using Hatch.[^hatchling-hatch]